 Original Music by Clayton Colwell

-Robin Cannon (Director of Education) played The Mute in Infinity's production of THE FANTASTICKS.
+Robin Cannon Colwell (Director of Education) played The Mute in Infinity's production of THE FANTASTICKS.
 Robin discovered her love of teaching in 2005 through the Berkshire Theatre Festival, where she had the opportunity to teach in public schools, direct numerous after-school programs and summer camps, and choreograph shows for kids.
 Robin has been teaching theatre, music, and movement in New York City since 2008 for Arts For All - a non-profit arts outreach organization.
 She also teaches music and dance at Long Island City Kids - an enrichment center for early childhood development.
 Robin can be found entertaining children all over NYC at birthday parties and events as "Captain Robin" with her hot pink guitar "Pinkerton."
 A very shy Robin discovered her love of being on stage at the age of 6, and aspires to give kids the same confidence and skills that she learned early on through performing.
-She has been seen on professional stages, in television commercials, and print ads.
-Robin holds a BFA in Musical Theatre from The University of Mississippi and an AA from Tyler Junior College in Speech/Theatre.
-Member Actor's Equity. robincannon.com
+Robin holds a BFA in Musical Theatre from The University of Mississippi and is currently working towards her Masters in Educational Theatre at The City College of New York.
+Member Actor's Equity.